 What distinguishes Tutanota is their privacy-first approach.
 This means that they have no access to your data, and theirs is one of the most discrete email communication services.
-Or so the developers claim, let’s get into it and find out whether it’s true.
+Or so the developers claim, let’s get into it and find out whether it’s true in our Tutanota review.

 If you want your email to reflect your green attitude, Tutanota runs on 100% eco-friendly energy.
 It might not be a big deal to you if you compare that Google is the largest corporate renewable energy buyer in the world.
 However, the difference is that Tutanota is of much smaller size, and it’s commendable that they don’t cut any corners there.
 We shouldn’t ignore such initiatives.
 Business ethics rarely play a role when picking the best service providers.